shapediver/AppBuilderSdk/README.md

 This project introduces some useful [React](https://react.dev/) components and hooks for using the [ShapeDiver 3D Viewer](https://help.shapediver.com/doc/viewer).

+:warning: Work in progress, please expect frequent changes and refactoring!

+## Some hints about ShapeDiver

 The complete API documentation of the ShapeDiver 3D Viewer can be found [here](https://viewer.shapediver.com/v3/latest/api/index.html).

-:warning: Work in progress, please expect frequent changes and refactoring!
+This example includes some [tickets](https://help.shapediver.com/doc/enable-embedding) of ShapeDiver models for testing.
+You can [author](https://help.shapediver.com/doc/grasshopper) and [upload](https://help.shapediver.com/doc/uploading-models) your own Grasshopper models.

 ## Dependencies